Help Center for SaaS

 Most B2B SaaS teams launch their help center the wrong way.
 They pick a tool, write twelve articles over two weeks, flip the switch, and call it done.
 Then wonder why customers keep opening tickets for things that are clearly documented.

 The problem is usually not the content.
-It is everything around the content: search that does not surface the right articles, navigation that mirrors the product menu instead of user questions, and zero plan for keeping things current after the first sprint.
-This checklist covers what actually has to be in place before you go live — so your help center works from day one instead of accumulating debt from day two.
+It is everything around the content: search that does not surface the right articles, navigation that mirrors the product menu instead of user questions, and no plan for keeping things current after the first sprint.
+Every product release after launch is a documentation debt event.
+The only question is whether you catch it or your customers do first.
+This checklist covers what actually has to be in place before you go live, and what you have to set up so the help center still works six months from now.

 • Export your top 20 support tickets by volume from the last 90 days

-• Write at least one article per top-10 ticket topic, fully covering the resolution
+• Write at least one article per top-ten ticket topic, covering the full resolution.
+Not just the surface answer

-• Write a "Getting Started" article for new users — this is the single highest-traffic page in most help centers
+• Write a "Getting Started" guide for new users.
+This is the single highest-traffic article in most help centers

-• Write a clear article on billing, pricing changes, or subscription management (this drives more tickets than most teams expect)
+• Write a billing and subscription management article.
+This drives more tickets than most teams expect

 • Write a troubleshooting guide for your most common error state

-• Review each article with someone who did not write it.
-If they have questions, rewrite before publishing
+• Have each article reviewed by someone who did not write it.
+If they have questions after reading, rewrite before publishing

-• For each article, note what product change would make it outdated.
-This is your future maintenance trigger list
+• For each article, note which product change would make it outdated.
+This becomes your maintenance trigger list

 Structure your help center around user goals, not your product architecture.
 The most common mistake is organizing articles to match the product menu.
 Users do not think in product menus.
-They think in problems: "I can't figure out how to export," not "I need the Data section of the Settings page."
+They think in problems: "I cannot figure out how to export my data," not "I need the Data section of the Settings page."
+Every category name should answer the implicit question: "I want to..." or "I am trying to..."

-• Define 5-7 top-level categories.
-More than seven confuses users; fewer than five usually means you are missing coverage
+• Define five to seven top-level categories.
+More than seven confuses users; fewer than five usually means missing coverage

 • Name each category based on what users are trying to do, not what the feature is called.
 "Getting Started" beats "Onboarding Module"

-• Write a one-sentence description for each category so users can scan and orient quickly
+• Write a one-sentence description for each category so users can scan and orient without reading an article first

 • Ensure every article lives in exactly one category.
-Orphaned articles or duplicate placements create confusion
+Duplicate placements and orphaned articles create confusion and undermine search

-• Create a short table of contents on any article that runs over 400 words
+• Create a short in-article table of contents on any article longer than 400 words

-• Test the structure with five real users.
-Give each a task ("find out how to add a team member") and watch them navigate without helping
+• Test the structure with five real users before launch.
+Give each one a task ("find out how to add a team member") and watch without helping.
+Where they get stuck is where you need to redesign

-• Configure search synonyms for terms users and your team use differently (e.g. "cancel" and "delete account" should surface the same article)
+• Configure search synonyms for terms your team and your customers use differently.
+"Cancel," "delete account," and "close my account" should surface the same article

-• Embed the help center widget inside your product.
-A help center that requires users to leave the app gets far less traffic than one accessible from within the product
+• Embed the help widget inside your product.
+A help center that requires users to leave the app gets far less traffic than one accessible from within the interface

-• Configure the widget to be context-aware: users on the billing page should see billing articles first
+• Configure the widget to be context-aware: users on the billing page should see billing articles first, not the Getting Started guide

 • Test every integration: ticketing system, live chat, CRM.
-Broken "Contact Support" flows are worse than no help center at all
+A broken "Contact Support" flow inside the widget is worse than no help center at all

 • Set up SSO or access controls if any content is restricted to specific user tiers or internal teams

-• If migrating from another tool, create redirect rules for old article URLs so existing links do not break
+• If migrating from another tool, create redirect rules for old article URLs.
+Broken links in customer bookmarks and internal Slack messages undermine trust in the new system

 Pageviews are vanity.
-The metrics that tell you whether your help center is actually working are search success rate, ticket deflection, and article ratings.
-If you cannot measure these before launch, you cannot improve after launch.
+The metrics that tell you whether your help center works are search success rate, ticket deflection rate, and article ratings.
+Configure these before launch so you have a baseline from day one:

 • Set up search success rate tracking: the percentage of searches that result in an article click.
 Target above 70% from launch